-Those of us who have had our own problems with gambling addiction will know how and why one or more of the men will have become addicted.
+Those of us who have had our problems with gambling addiction will know how and why one or more of the people will have become addicted.
 So many reasons but, usually, there’s some underlying mental problem like depression.
-Certainly, if a man – and it’s always men – wasn’t depressed before he started gambling compulsively then he would have been afterwards.
+Certainly, if a person wasn’t depressed before they started gambling compulsively then they would have been afterwards.
 This brings me to an old joke which might just identify the first problem gambler:

 Gambling in History